How to Add a Favicon Icon to Your WordPress Site

 Using the WordPress Customizer

-As we mentioned previously, if your theme supports favicons, you can navigate in WordPress to Appearance > Customize > Site Identity > Site Icon:
+As we mentioned previously, if your theme supports favicons, you can navigate from your WordPress dashboard to Appearance > Customize > Site Identity > Site Icon:

 You’ll notice that there are some size recommendations here for your site icon.
 It’s best to create the image you want to use ahead of time, and make sure it is sized appropriately.